 Testini suggested that the Ampliatus hypogaeum began as a large space belonging to a wealthy family of imperial freedmen which was subdivided at a later time to accommodate more family members.
 The decoration is noteworthy for the use of trompe l'oeil architectonic ornamentation - false doors flanked by insubstantial pilasters, panels, and framed scenes evocative of the illusionistic Pompeian Second Style of wall painting (12).
 This burial crypt was probably incorporated into the catacomb during the second half of the third century in the course of the expansion of the Domitilla gallery network (13).

 The hypogeaum of the "Flavii Aurelii," dating to the late second century, differs from other early units in the Domitilla catacomb in that it may have been of Christian origin from its very beginning.
-Philippe Pergola has recognized it as a fusion of two nuclei, region 5 slightly earlier than region 6.
+Philippe Pergola has recognized it as a fusion of two nuclei, what he labeled as region 5 slightly earlier than region 6.
 The former he sees "exploited in an intense fashion" to accommodate as many burials as possible.
 Both the epigraphic evidence and heavy usage, as well as the absence of such features as arcosolia and painted surfaces, raises the possibility that this region of limited extent was a communal place of interment for individuals from different families.
 The early Christian martyrs commemorated in the Domitilla cemetery, the Roman soldiers Nereus and Achilleus, likely were buried in this type of environment, and the veneration of their tombs was a factor in the expansion of the burial grounds in the fourth century CE (14).
 At the end of the fourth century, the Basilica of Saints Nereus and Achilleus was erected over their graves (15).

 "The Good Shepherd" hypogean complex, named after the "Chamber of the Good Shepherd" at the foot of the second ramp of the great staircase, dates from the early third century on, and is the most extensive in the catacomb.
 Originally private, the Good Shepherd complex lost its exclusive aspect when all of the early zones were absorbed into the greater communal cemetery in the early part of the fourth century.
 It was developed on two different levels, and was comprised of large, sumptuously decorated chambers and side galleries (16).